Bowhza/H2M-Launcher/documentation/Theming.md

 > **Tip:** When working on a theme file, activate the `Enable Hot Reload` option to see your changes live (can lead to crashes if there are serious errors).
+>
+>  Also, some changes might need a restart to apply correctly.

 Next, we will describe the resources in detail and how to customize them.